NPLK20000U Plant Ecophysiology in a Changing Climate

 Plant growth, reproduction and the geographical distribution of plant species are influenced by their interactions with the physical, chemical and biological environment.
-Plant Ecophysiology is the study of how plants sense, respond and adapt to variable environmental conditions.
+Plant Ecophysiology is the study of how plants sense, respond, acclimate and adapt to variable environmental conditions.

 In Plant Ecophysiology we highlight the basic mechanisms of plants, which allow them to tolerate and survive environmental challenges.
 Especially, we will focus on how plants respond to climate change and we will look at the consequences in terms of growth and diversity.

 The course will take an integrative approach and study responses from the cellular to the ecosystem levels.
 In the course we work on cases from both natural terrestrial ecosystems as well as cultivated systems used for commercial plant production.

 The main topics of the course are trained through a balanced combination of lectures, theoretical and practical exercises.

 1. Causes and consequences of climate change on plant growth and their geographical distribution

 2. How have plants evolved to tolerate stress – what are the mechanisms?

 3. The impacts of climate change on photosynthesis and respiration

 5. Plant responses to adverse soil conditions (salinity, acidity and mineral toxicity)